jtsao22/LabSense/README.md

     "cp210x converter now attached to [serial port]"
     </pre>

     Unless other usb devices are plugged in, usually the serial port is /dev/ttyUSB0.
+Also, if there are problems, you may want to run the ./LabSenseZwave executable as root and reset the pairing by deleting the xml files.

 LabSensePowerMonitor Installation
 ---------------------------------